FerOroC/DeepReinforcementLearningForTrafficManagement/README.md

 Windows not supported by certain packages; only Linux.

-For local installatoins, follow the instructions in: https://flow.readthedocs.io/en/latest/flow_setup.html#local-installation-of-flow, changing package versions where needed to meet dependencies.
+For local installations, follow the instructions in: https://flow.readthedocs.io/en/latest/flow_setup.html#local-installation-of-flow, changing package versions where needed to meet dependencies.

 # Training an Agent